Low-Cost Public Jenkins Server using Terraform and DigitalOcean

 - Terraform can’t update DNS before creating the server

-There is a way to generate certificates with Terraform using a DNS TXT record challenge, but then I can’t use the awesome certbot
+There is a way to generate certificates with Terraform using a DNS TXT record challenge, but then I can’t use the certbot

 Until then, you need to run a few commands to generate certs: